Dear Preschool Parents/Guardians,

 The Lincoln County R-III Early Childhood Education Center promotes social, emotional and school readiness by providing quality education, services and supports in order to enhance the lives of young children, their families and the community.

-The Lincoln County R-III Early Childhood Education Center strives to prepare all students for kindergarten while providign a positive first school experience for all students and their families.
+The Lincoln County R-III Early Childhood Education Center strives to prepare each student for kindergarten while providing a positive first school experience for each student and their families.